bsouhaib/ML2-24/README.md

     - IAML Videos
       - [Introduction to Intuition for the Algorithms of ML](https://youtu.be/7o9TMQAHgkQ)
       - [Basic Problem of ML](https://youtu.be/-TEsnSxxm0M)
-    - PPA book reading for next lecture
+    - PPA book reading for the next lecture
       - Chapter 1 (Introduction)
-      - Chapter 2 (Fundamentals of prediction)
+      - Chapter 2 (Fundamentals of Prediction)

 - Week 2 (Feb.
 12-16).
    - Lecture 2 (Feb.
 14):